HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### MIME types vs extensions

-This section is rather interesting, we can observe a high distribution of extensions and various spelling of the same extension (`jpg` vs `JPG` vs `jpeg` vs `JPEG`).
-In some cases the mime type is also specified incorrectly.
-For example - `image/jpeg` is the correct and recognized mime type for JPEG images.
-However we can see that 0.02% of all the pages that use JPEG have specified the incorrect mime type on both clients.
-Furthermore we can see that an extension of `pnj` was used 28,420 times (likely to be a typo) and its mime time was set to `image/jpeg`.
+We observed a high distribution of extensions and various spellings of the same extension (e.g., `jpg` vs `JPG` vs `jpeg` vs `JPEG`).
+In some cases the MIME type is also specified incorrectly.
+For example - `image/jpeg` is the correct and recognized MIME type for JPEG images.
+However we can see that 0.02% of all the pages that use JPEG have specified the incorrect MIME type.
+Furthermore we can see that an extension of `pnj` was used 28,420 times (likely to be a typo) and its MIME time was set to `image/jpeg`.

 {{ figure_markup(
   image="image-usage-by-extension.png",
   caption="Image usage by extension.", description="Bar chart showing image usage by extension. `jpg` is the most used format at 40.26% of mobile, `png` is next with 26.90%, followed by no extension at 17.44%, `gif` at 6.59%, `svg` at 3.13%, `ico` at 1.83% and `jpeg` at 1.36%.
-Desktop is very simialr usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=1607248506&format=interactive", sheets_gid="402973893", sql_file="image_mimetype_ext.sql"
+Desktop is very similar usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=1607248506&format=interactive", sheets_gid="402973893", sql_file="image_mimetype_ext.sql"
   )
 }}

-We have seen further inconsistencies between extensions and mime types - for example jpeg delivered with a mime type of webp, however it is likely that some of these are natural artefacts caused by Image CDN delivery services with on-the-fly transformation and optimization capabilities.
+We have seen further inconsistencies between extensions and MIME types - for example `.jpg`s delivered with a MIME type of `image/webp`, however it is likely that some of these are natural artifacts caused by Image CDN delivery services with on-the-fly transformation and optimization capabilities.

 #### Progressive JPEGs

-We also looked at the usage of progressive JPEGs on the web.
-WebPageTest gives each page a "score," which adds up all of the JPEG bytes that were loaded from Progressive-ly encoded JPEGs and divides it by the total number of JPEG bytes that *could* have been progressively encoded.
+How common are [progressive JPEGs](https://www.smashingmagazine.com/2018/02/progressive-image-loading-user-perceived-performance/#back-to-basis-progressive-jpegs)?
+WebPageTest gives each page a "score," which adds up all of the JPEG bytes that were loaded from progressively-encoded JPEGs and divides it by the total number of JPEG bytes that *could* have been progressively encoded.
 The majority (57%) of pages served less than 25% of their JPEG-bytes, progressively.
-This represents a large opportunity for no-downsides compression savings, that's yet to be taken despite years of Progressive JPEGs being a best practice and modern encoders like MozJPEG encoding progressively by default.
+This represents a large opportunity for no-downsides compression savings, that's yet to be taken despite years of progressive JPEGs being a best practice and modern encoders like MozJPEG encoding progressively by default.

 {{ figure_markup(
   image="progressive-jpeg-score.png",